-Choose from a variety of switch enabled adapted Boom Boxes, CD Players, MP3 Players, Remote Controls and Computer accessories.
-Allows people with disabilities to control and enjoy their music, TV and computers.
+Choose from a variety of switch-enabled adapted Boom Boxes, CD Players, MP3 Players, Remote Controls and Computer accessories.
+Allows people with disabilities to control and enjoy their music, TV and computers independently.

 Adapted Electronics for Children and Adults With Special Needs